 Please note: The cash balance and any amount drawn on the credit facility is deposited in a low-risk JP Morgan money market fund and is accessible for immediate utilisation as required.

-Lenders are Credit Suisse and Mitsubishi UFJ Trust Banking Corporation ($400 million and $300 million, respectively).
+Lenders are Credit Suisse, Mitsubishi UFJ Trust Banking Corporation and The Guardians of New Zealand Superannuation ($400 million, $300 million and $100 million, respectively).

 - Blended rate of 95 basis points on undrawn amounts

-- For drawn amounts up to $300 million, borrowing at LIBOR plus 250 basis points; additional 40 basis points for balances over $300 million
+- For drawn amounts up to $300 million, borrowing at SOFR plus 250 basis points; additional 40 basis points for balances over $300 million

 - Asset Test Ratio: (1) company indebtedness limited to 35% of assets, with the value of the assets subject to certain diversification tests, and (2) total indebtedness (company indebtedness and fund level indebtedness) limited to 47% of assets, with the value of assets subject to certain diversification tests.